chmouel/snazy/README.md

 `namespace/pod[container]` as prefix :

 ![screenshot](./.github/screenshot-kail.png)

+* If you want to customize the kail format, you can do it with the flag `--kail-prefix-format` it will replace the variable `{namespace} {pod}
+  {container}` by its value.
+If you for example only want to print the `pod` you can do :

+     --kail-prefix-format "{pod}"

+  or set the environement variable `SNAZY_KAIL_PREFIX_FORMAT` to make it permanent.

 * If you do not want to have the `namespace/pod[container]` information printed you can add the flag `--kail-no-prefix`.